Wodonga Football Club: History

-There appears to be no Wodonga team in the Chiltern & DFA in 1945 and 1946, but in 1947 there was a Wodonga Ex Servicemen's Football Club that played in the Chiltern and District Football Association and lost the Preliminary Final to Howlong at Lavington.
-Then in 1948, Wodonga Rovers Football Club reformed and they played in the Chiltern and District Football Association and lost the preliminary final to the Howlong Football Club.
+There appears to be no Wodonga team in the Chiltern & District Football Association in 1945 and 1946, but in 1947 there was a Wodonga Ex Servicemen's Football Club that played in the Chiltern & District Football Association and lost the Preliminary Final to Howlong at Lavington.
+Then in 1948, Wodonga Rovers Football Club reformed and they played in the Chiltern & District Football Association and lost the preliminary final to the Howlong Football Club.
 Both these teams were not directing related to the Wodonga FC, but it does indicate that football in Wodonga was getting stronger after the war, to warrant having two senior teams in the town.
 Wodonga Rovers competed in the Chiltern & DFA between 1948 and 1952.
 In 1953 when the Ovens & Murray League introduced a Seconds football competition, Wodonga Rovers left the Chiltern & DFA and entered the O&MFL Seconds as "Wodonga".

 Around 1949, Wodonga FC set up a Provident Fund for injured players to be compensated if they were not able to work for a length of time.

 In 1953, the Wodonga "Thirds" won the Albury Midgets Football League Under 15 premiership when they defeated West Albury.

 In March 1954, the Wodonga FC decided to enter a third team in the Albury and Border Junior Football League and the competition age limit was reduced from 21 years to 18 years.

 Wodonga made three consecutive Ovens & Murray League grand finals, winning in 1967 & 1969 (losing to Corowa Football Club in 1968), coached by former Collingwood Football Club player, Mick Bone and they played in four consecutive grand finals in 1992 (premiers), 1993, 1994 and 1995, but lost the last three.

 The club's Thirds / Under 18 side played in eleven consecutive grand finals between 1977 and 1987, winning seven premierships in a period of dominance, when Wodonga was a real powerhouse in the Ovens & Murray League.
 The Thirds then played in seven consecutive grand finals between 2001 and 2007, winning five.

 In 1980, Wodonga Thirds player, Craig Powell (Cleary) was the first O&MFL Under 18 footballer to kick 100 goals in a season.

 In 1981, Wodonga achieved the rare feat of winning football premierships in the firsts, seconds and thirds.
 No other team has done this.

 In 1991, the club made, but later withdrew, a bid to join the Victorian Football Association.

 In 1993 the Ovens & Murray League introduced a netball competition, with A & B Grade initially.

 This short history summary of the Wodonga Football / Netball Club is a continual work in progress.

+Wodonga Bulldogs seniors broke a number hoodoos in the 2023 season, beating Wangaratta Magpies at Wangaratta for the first time since 2014 and making/winning a final for the first time in 14 seasons.
+The 2023 season saw new recruits Jack Yelland, Matt Sorozynski and Bailey Griffith don the maroon for the first time.

+The bulldogs finish 5th, with 8 wins and 8 loses in 2023.